aunkrig/lfr/README.md

   * JUR features that appeared in JRE 1.8:
     * Additional predefined character classes: `\h`, `\v`, and their upper-case counterparts
     * The linebreak matcher `\R`
+    * New binary property "Unicode Join Control"
   * JUR features that appeared in JRE 1.9:
     * Named Unicode characters, e.g. `\N{LATIN SMALL LETTER O}` (only if executed in a JRE 9+)
+    * (Unicode extended graphemes -- whatever that may be -- are not (yet) supported.)
+  * JUR features that appeared in JREs 10,11, 12 and 13:
+    * (None.)

 ## Performance